Yoast/plugin-development-docker/README.md

 The following are available:
 - basic-wordpress: The basic image that's started by default.
 Can be accessed via basic.wordpress.test.
 - woocommerce-wordpress: A WooCommerce installation.
 Can be accessed via woocommerce.wordpress.test.
-- multisite-wordpress: A multisite installation.
+- multisite-wordpress: A multisite installation using subdirectories.
+Can be accessed via multisite.wordpress.test.
+- multisitedomain-wordpress: A multisite installation using subdomains.
 Can be accessed via multisite.wordpress.test.

 For example, calling `./start.sh woocommerce-wordpress` will start only the WooCommerce container.
 Calling `./start.sh basic-wordpress multisite-wordpress` will start both the basic WordPress and multisite containers.